alexeev-prog/morning.lang/README.md

 ![logo](./docs/logo.png)

+At the core of the MorningLang compiler lies a meticulously crafted hierarchy of LLVM components that orchestrate the translation from high-level language constructs to optimized machine code.
+The system's architecture revolves around three fundamental pillars that form the backbone of its code generation capabilities.

  > [!CAUTION]
  > At the moment, morning.lang is under active development, many things may not work, and this version is not recommended for use (all at your own risk)